-Congress Bookers provides a whole range of services needed to organize a group for a medical congress.
-On our website, you will find a full list of hotel allotments for the most important medical congresses in 2017 and 2018, regardless of their location.
-The biggest congresses next year are:
+In the world of MICE (Meetings, Incentives, Conferences and Events), Congress Bookers provides a whole range of services needed to organize a group for a medical congress.
+On our website, you will find a full list of hotel allotments for the most important medical congresses in 2018, regardless of their location.
+We operate internationally!

 - ERS 2018 – 615 rooms in twenty 4-star hotels